 Listen.
 Use digital media to gain an insight into your audiences before you engage them.
 Take some time to observe conversations currently taking place online.

 Start conversations.
 The joy – and pain – of the internet is its two-way nature.
-So think less about what information you can disseminate, and more in terms of sparking conversations.
-The real value and impact comes from long-term dialogue with your audience
+Think less about what information you can disseminate and more in terms of sparking conversations.
+The real value and impact comes from long-term dialogue with your audience.

 Keep it short.
 Audiences appreciate brevity: you hone your message so they don’t waste time reading more than is necessary.
 Short articles; short films; pithy comment.

 Regular beats occasional.
 Updating your web presence once a term guarantees nobody will pay any attention.
 Update it three or more times a week and, if they like what you post, they’ll refresh several times a day to check if there’s anything new.